ablacklama/Model-Predictive-Control/Reflections.md

 My N and dt values were chosen by experimentation.
 N seemed to produce the best results around 10.
 20 caused too much lag and but my computer handled 10 just fine. dt was determined by the N value.
 I wanted the model to look at least 1 second into the future so i choose a dt value of .1

+## Delay
+I dealt with the delay by predicting the state the car would be at by the time the instructions were executed.
+Then I fed that predicted state to the model for calculation.